longziyu/CrowdVerse/README.md

 The released repository also includes several preprocessed dataset files for quick reproduction.
 These files have not been organized into a strict final classification structure, but they can be used directly with the provided scripts.

 Alternatively, you can follow the preprocessing procedure in the original APGCC implementation and use `prepare_label.py` to preprocess the dataset yourself.

-## Acknowledgements

-This reproduction is based on APGCC.
-We thank the authors of APGCC for making their work available to the research community.

 ## Citation